 As it turns out Ljubljana is LUSH; the place is clean, green and totally gorgeous.

 Our holiday kicked off to a super start anyway, something that we can credit our Airbnb hosts for.
-Before this trip I was an Airbnb virgin (‘Stay in someone’s home?
+Before this trip, I was an Airbnb virgin (‘Stay in someone’s home?
 Where’s the comfort in that?
 Awkward, no?’).
-But after struggling to find conventional accommodation in the city center, we thought we’d give this thing a try.
+But after struggling to find conventional accommodation in the city centre, we thought we’d give this thing a try.

 Our apartment was lovely; our hosts met us with a friendly ‘hello’, a few cold beers in the fridge and offer of two bicycles on loan for our stay.
 I immediately felt at home.

 A bicycle is absolutely the best way to see the city.
 Everyone rides.

 I was also amazed by the apparent lack of concern for security, but it’s so safe – most bikes weren’t chained up.
 Having spent the last 6 years living in London I was pretty much a given that you’d spend an average of two weeks with your new bike before it got pinched.
 Or even if you’d taken the initiative and reluctantly handed over half your months wages in return for a top of the range bike lock, you’d still come back, three hours later to find your new cycle less one bike seat and now limping along with a punctured tyre.
 So yeah, this was a new one!